 Community-Engaged Learning Grants

-We are now accepting applications through November 22, 2024.
+We are now accepting applications through October 31, 2025.

 Call for Proposals

-Spring 2025 Community Engaged Learning Grants
+Spring 2026 Community-Engaged Learning Grants

-Grants may be used to support activities related to well-structured community engagedexperiences in courses or academic programs.
-Proposals should address how community engaged pedagogy is leveraged to assist organizations with addressing critical community needs in the metro Atlanta area.
 Such partners might include neighborhood groups, nonprofit organizations, public agencies or other similar organizations.
 Proposals may also be submitted for projects that are in the early stages of community partnership development (especially those that include students in the partnership development work) and/or learning experiences for students that prepare them to better engage with community partners.

 Funding Guidelines